mehulagg/gitlab/doc/operations/incident_management/alerts.md

 CAUTION: **Warning:**
 This feature might not be available to you.
 Check the **version history** note above for details.

-The environment information and the link are displayed in the Alert Details tab[#alert-details-tab].
+The environment information and the link are displayed in the [Alert Details tab](#alert-details-tab).

 ### Enable or disable Environment Link in Alert Details **(CORE ONLY)**